Luca-Engel/Luca-Engel/README.md

 ## Projects

 ### CoachMe
-CoachMe is an Android app that I developed as a semester project in a group of 5.
+CoachMe is an Android app that I developed as a semester project in a group of five.
 It aims to connect sports enthusiasts with suitable coaches.
 The project is hosted on GitHub, and you can find it [here](https://github.com/SDPCoachMe/SDP-2023).
 Feel free to check it out!

 ### jass-entials (Work in Progress)
 Jass-entials is my current project, an Android app dedicated to providing users with a platform to play different jass variations.
 I'm excited to develop this app and bring the joy of playing jass to users worldwide.
 You can find the current state of it [here](https://github.com/apps-entials/jass-entials).